Tahrim19/Tahrim19/README.md

 # Welcome to My GitHub! 🚀

 ## About Me
-I'm Tahrim Bilal, a student persuing Computer Science at UBIT.
-Iam passionate about Full Stack Development.
-I enjoy exploring the realms of Web Development.
-Iam currently learning React.js.
+# Hey there! 👋 I'm Tahrim Bilal, a Computer Science student at UBIT.

-Iam also quite curious about the ML/AI so i've been studying it too
+💻 Passionate about Full Stack Development, I'm on a journey through the enchanting realms of Web Development.
+Currently mastering the art of React.js and unlocking the mysteries of the ML/AI universe. ✨
+.

 ## Skills
-- Programming Languages: [python, C++, JS]
-- Web Development: [HTML, CSS, JavaScript]
-- Machine Learning: [pandas, numpy, scikit-learn]
+- **Programming Languages:**
+  - Python
+  - C++
+  - JavaScript

+- **Frontend Development technologies:**
+  - HTML
+  - CSS
+  - JavaScript

+- **Machine Learning Libraries:**
+  - pandas
+  - numpy
+  - scikit-learn

+- **Relational Database:**
-- Relational Database: [SQL]
+  - SQL

-- Data Structures
+- **Data Structures**

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/tarim-bilal-b992422b3)